nitosan/GearVRf-docs/docs/tutorials/simple_vr_app.md

 After setting up GearVR Framework, let's create our first VR app and learn a few very important concepts in the process.

 ## Create Project
-The easiest way to create a GearVR Framework project is by copying the [template project](https://github.com/nitosan/GearVRf-template)
+Create a GearVR Framework project is by copying the [template project](https://github.com/nitosan/GearVRf-template)

 Perform the following steps to make sure your project runs correctly